anthonyhughes/anthonyhughes/README.md

 ### :man_technologist: About Me :

-- 🗺 Exploring cutting edge machine learning, in particular natural language processing and speech tech.
+- 🗺 Exploring cutting edge machine learning, specialising in natural language processing and speech tech.

 - 📖 I am currently a PhD student at the University of Sheffield studying Speech and Language Technology.